 A Ph.D. in clinical and forensic toxicology or related scientific discipline and eight (8) years of

 professional experience in forensic analysis of evidentiary materials.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Three (3) years of the General Experience must have been in a lead capacity guiding the activities of
+Three (3) years of the General Experience must have been in a lead capacity overseeing activities of

 professional forensic science laboratory personnel.

-Note: For State Employees this is interpreted at the level of Forensic Science Examiner 3.
+NOTE: For state employees this experience is interpreted at the level of a Forensic Science Examiner 3.

 In addition to the checking of references and facts in the application, a thorough background investigation of each candidate may be conducted before persons are certified for appointment.